ksalhab89/ksalhab89/README.md

 ## 🚀 About Me

-Building production-grade cloud infrastructure with focus on automation, reliability, and observability.
+Building production-grade cloud infrastructure with a focus on automation, reliability, and observability.
 Specializing in **Kubernetes orchestration**, **GitOps workflows**, and **Infrastructure as Code**.

 - 🔭 Currently working on: **Expanding my DevOps portfolio with real-world scenarios**